drachenblutn3/Homework/readme.txt

+How to Git.

-…or create a new repository on the command line
+Create a new repository on the command line

 echo "# Homework" >> README.md
 git init